 D'Youville: What was the most life-changing part of the experience in Australia for

 you and your takeaway from being there?

 Wittig: Before going abroad in Sydney, I had never been away from home.
-I don’t know even live in the residence halls at D'youville.
+I don’t even live in the residence halls at D'Youville.
 I am also very close with my family and am in a serious relationship, so naturally, I was so afraid of being homesick.
 I became more independent while I was abroad.
 I know it is cliché to say, but I did “find myself.”
 Going abroad pushed me outside of my comfort zone in so many ways and made me a better person in the process.

 D'Youville: What connections did you make in Australia?

 Wittig: I made so many friends while I was away!
 I honestly think these people will be lifelong friends as well.
 My roommate Danielle and I instantly became very close, and I met two other friends, Aby and Sidonie, with whom we spent a lot of time together.
 For all of us to be in the same circumstances outside of our comfort zones gave us a quick connection.
 We all ended up traveling together throughout the trip and keep in touch even today!

 D'Youville: What would you say to a student considering applying to study abroad?

 Wittig: Don't be afraid and just go for it!
 If you have any interest whatsoever, make it happen because you will not regret it.
 There are three things students tend to worry about: money, time, and homesickness.
 As far as money goes, there are plenty of scholarships offered through D'Youville and CAPA, part of the study abroad program.